mission-liao/dingo/README.md

 func DoNothing () { ... } // OK
 ```

-Idealy, you don't have to rewrite your function to fit any specific signature, it's piece of cake to make a function distributed by adapting __Dingo__.
+Idealy, you don't have to rewrite your function to fit any specific signature, it's piece of cake to adapt a function to __Dingo__.

-Here is to explain why some types can't be supported by __Dingo__.
-The most compatible exchange format is []byte, to marshall in/out your parameters to []byte, we rely these builtin encoders:
+Below is to explain why some types can't be supported by __Dingo__: The most compatible exchange format is []byte, to marshall in/out your parameters to []byte, we rely these builtin encoders:
  - encoding/json
  - encoding/gob

 Type info are deduced from the signatures of worker functions you register.
 With those type info, parameters are unmarshalled from []byte to cloeset type.
 A __type correction__ procedure would be applied on those parameters before invoking.

-Obviously, it's hard (not impossible) to handle all types in #golang, these are unsupported by dingo as far as I know:
+Obviously, it's hard (not impossible) to handle all types in #golang, these are unsupported by __Dingo__ as far as I know:
- - interface: unmarshalling requires concrete types. (so __error__ can be marshalled, but can't be un-marshalled)
+ - __interface__: unmarshalling requires concrete types. (so __error__ can be marshalled, but can't be un-marshalled)
- - chan: haven't tried yet
+ - __chan__: haven't tried yet
- - private field in struct: they are ignore by json/gob, but it's still possible to support them by providing customized marshaller and invoker. (please search 'ExampleCustomMarshaller' for details)
+ - __private field in struct__: they are ignore by json/gob, but it's still possible to support them by providing customized marshaller and invoker. (please search 'ExampleCustomMarshaller' for details)

 ###Two Way Binding with Worker Functions
 > Throwing and Catching with Your Dingo